Not to be confused with Mary Sue

 .
 The video game equivalents are Save Scumming

-when the player's character, too, retains stats and equipment from a previous playthrough.
-Also see All Just a Dream
+, where the player's character itself retains stats and equipment from a previous playthrough.
+For characters unexpectedly facing a literal New Game+

 Compare and contrast Yet Another Christmas Carol